 Version 1 Careers: From Graduate to SharePoint Developer

-In this month’s Recruitment Blog we chat to Nikki Wong from our Dublin office who has transitioned from a Graduate to a SharePoint Developer at Version 1.
+In our latest Careers Blog we chat to Nikki Wong from our Dublin office who has transitioned from a Graduate to a SharePoint Developer at Version 1.

 An organisation is only as strong as its people.
 That’s why Version 1 seeks out the best and brightest IT graduates each year.
 Our Accelerate Graduate programme helps to develop critical technology skills whilst building upon strengths and experience gained at third level, in order to make an impact in the rapidly-changing world of IT.
 We strive to foster talent across the realm of IT, with our specialist focuses being in Digital Development, Cloud & Infrastructure, and Enterprise Application Technologies.
 This programme prepares graduates for the working world, with most gaining full employment at Version 1 upon completion of the Graduate contract.